vangelov/saganario/README.md

 #### `expectEventually`

-Often you don't care for all the values a saga yields, but only that it eventually emits a certain value.
+Often you don't care for all the values the saga yields, but only that it eventually emits a certain value.
 Take the following saga as an example:

 ```javascript
 function *saga() {